 There are numerous things you need to keep in mind when optimizing your website for search engines.
-But the crucial ones to remember are the production of helpful and relevant content and the necessity of user-friendly design.
+The crucial ones to remember are the production of helpful and relevant content and the necessity of user-friendly design.
 In short, what search engines basically take into account when ranking pages is the quality of the user experience (UX) you provide.
-And there’s no better way to boost your rankings in the long run than delivering top-class long-form content.
+Ultimately, there’s no better way to boost your rankings in the long run than delivering top-class long-form content.

 Various studies showcase the link between long-form content and high rankings.
 There’s no consensus about the exact number of words you should ideally target, but it usually ranges from 2,000 to 2,500.

 In any case, keep in mind that not all long-form content is good content that will help you rank better.
-Google recognizes top-quality content not only based on its length but more importantly, by analyzing backlinks, social shares, user behavior, and other factors.
-That can show whether it is actually helpful and valuable.
+Google recognizes top-quality content not only based on its length but more importantly, by analyzing backlinks, social shares and user behavior.
+Search engines also pay attention to other factors that can show whether it is actually helpful and valuable.

 Here are a few tips on how to use this to your advantage.